Given Names - Their Origins

 Another type of given name is the derivatlve name.
 This is when a nickname becomes a given name instead of the original name.
 Examples: Thomas – Tom, Robert – Rob or Bob, Mattthew – Matt, Peter – Pete, Joseph – Joe.

 Another is when there are various spellings or variations of a name, which are often because the name is different in another language or country.
 Example: Mary, Mari, Marie, Maria.
-Also Thomas, Tomas.
-Also Joseph, Josef, Sepp, Yawsef.
+Thomas, Tomas.
+Joseph, Josef, Sepp, Yawsef.
 Also Rebecca, Rebekah, Rebeka, Rebecka and Rhebekka.
 Also Jesus, Jezu, Isuds, Íosa, Iesu and many more.
 Sometime a name in English is pronounced different in another culture.
 Jesus is pronounced as ‘Heysoos’ in Spanish.

 In today’s society, newborns are often named after celebrities.
 There are many girls named Brittany, Taylor, Carrie, Olivia, Riley, Rose, Sarah or Skylar.
 From the TV series “Stranger Things” we are starting to see children in school named Hopper, Joyce, Holly, Murray, Yuri, Billy, Jane.
 Someone actually named their daughter Eleven Netflix!